GadgetRenu

 iPhone depreciation follows a predictable pattern that has held steady across every launch cycle since the iPhone X era.
 Understanding this pattern is the single most valuable piece of information for timing your sale.

-From months two through six after a new launch, values continue declining at roughly 2-4% per month.
-This is the steady bleed phase.
-It does not make headlines, but it quietly drains hundreds of dollars from your device's worth.
-On a phone worth $500, that is $10 to $20 disappearing every single month you wait.
+From months two through six after a new launch, values continue declining at a steady but slower rate.
+This is the steady-bleed phase.
+It does not make headlines, but it quietly drains hundreds of dollars from your device's worth over time.

-By the time you reach the 9-12 month mark after a launch, depreciation slows to about 1-2% per month.
+By the time you reach the 9-12 month mark after a launch, depreciation slows down noticeably.
 The device has found its floor for that generation cycle — until the next iPhone is announced, and the process repeats with another sharp drop.

 Here is what this looks like in real dollar terms.
-If your iPhone 16 Pro Max is worth $633 today and you wait six months, you are likely looking at $500-$540 instead.
-That is roughly $100 in lost value for doing absolutely nothing.
-If you wait a full year, that number could drop to $420-$460.
+If your iPhone 16 Pro Max is worth its current peak today and you wait six months, you are likely looking at meaningfully less.
+The longer you wait, the more value drains away.
+A full year of waiting can move the device down by a substantial share of today's value.

 Should I Sell My iPhone Now or Wait for iPhone 18?